Kim Davenport

-Kim Davenport (born November 15, 1955 in McAlester, Oklahoma) is an American professional pocket billiards (pool) player, nicknamed "Kimmer".
+Kim Davenport (born November 15, 1955, in McAlester, Oklahoma) is an American professional pocket billiards (pool) player, nicknamed "Kimmer".

-Early days

-Davenport started playing at age 10.

 Professional career

 He became a professional player in 1985.

 Davenport is an originator of target pool.

-Winner of over 60 professional tournaments, Davenport has represented the United States as a three-time member and two-time captain of the Team USA at the Mosconi Cup.
+Winner of over 50 professional tournaments, Davenport has represented the United States as a three-time member and two-time captain of the Team USA at the Mosconi Cup.